monotone-studio/monotone/README.md

 Monotone is a modern embeddable data storage designed from the ground up precisely for sequential workloads, such as append write and range scans.

-Typical use cases include `IoT, events, time series, crypto, blockchain, finance, monitoring, logs collection, and Kafka-style workloads`.
+Sequential workloads are at the foundation of the following use cases: `IoT, events, time series, crypto, blockchain, finance, monitoring, logs collection, and Kafka-style workloads`.

 Made to match the following requirements: